cfortiz/python-challenge/README.md

 ## Instructions

 **From the repo's base directory**, change directory to the specific challenge's sub-directory, and run the `main.py` script with the python interpreter.
+It is important that the scripts be executed with python 3.12 or later (see Notes section for details).

 ### PyBank
 ```